annmax1983/vkt-note/README.md

 ## FAQ

 1. **Right-click menu doesn't appear?**
-   Make sure you've selected text first.
-The menu only appears when text is selected or when right-clicking an image.
+   The menu appears when you select text or right-click an image.
+It uses the unified "Save to vkt-note" option.

 2. **Notes disappear after reinstalling?**
    All notes are stored in `chrome.storage.local`.
 Uninstalling the extension permanently deletes all data.
 Export your notes before uninstalling (Premium feature).